AWS Tools for Windows PowerShell

 Asymmetric KMS keys

 To create an asymmetric KMS key, use the KeySpec parameter to specify the type of key material in the KMS key.
 Then, use the KeyUsage parameter to determine whether the KMS key will be used to encrypt and decrypt or sign and verify.
 You can't change these properties after the KMS key is created.
 Asymmetric KMS keys contain an RSA key pair, Elliptic Curve (ECC) key pair, or an SM2 key pair (China Regions only).
 The private key in an asymmetric KMS key never leaves KMS unencrypted.
 However, you can use the GetPublicKey operation to download the public key so it can be used outside of KMS.
-KMS keys with RSA or SM2 key pairs can be used to encrypt or decrypt data or sign and verify messages (but not both).
-KMS keys with ECC key pairs can be used only to sign and verify messages.
+Each KMS key can have only one key usage.
+KMS keys with RSA key pairs can be used to encrypt and decrypt data or sign and verify messages (but not both).
+KMS keys with NIST-recommended ECC key pairs can be used to sign and verify messages or derive shared secrets (but not both).
+KMS keys with ECC_SECG_P256K1 can be used only to sign and verify messages.
+KMS keys with SM2 key pairs (China Regions only) can be used to either encrypt and decrypt data, sign and verify messages, or derive shared secrets (you must choose one key usage type).
 For information about asymmetric KMS keys, see Asymmetric KMS keys in the Key Management Service Developer Guide.

 HMAC KMS key